microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 ### Chargeback customization tips

-- Consider changing the columns in the table based on your chargeback needs.
+- Change the columns in the table based on your chargeback needs.
-- If you use tags for cost allocation, create custom columns in the CostDetails table that extract their values, then add them as columns into the visual for reporting.
+- Create custom columns in the CostDetails table that extract tags for cost allocation, then add them as columns into the visual for reporting.
-- Consider bringing in external data for more allocation options.
+- Integrate external data for more allocation options.

 <br>